DeFoG: Discrete Flow Matching for Graph Generation: DeFoG Framework

-\paragraph{Stochasticity} The space of valid rate matrices, i.e., those that satisfy the Kolmogorov equation, is not exhausted by the original formulation of $R^*_t{(z_t, z_{t+\mathrm{d}t}|z_1)}$. \cite{campbell2024generative} investigate this and show that for any rate matrix $R^\text{DB}_t$ that satisfies the detailed balance condition, $p_{t|1}(z_t|z_1) R^\text{DB}_t (z_{t}, z_{t+\text{d}t}|z_1) = p_{t|1}(z_{t+\text{d}t}|z_1) R^\text{DB}_t (z_{t+\text{d}t}, z_t|z_1)$, the modified rate matrix $R^\eta_t = R^*_t + \eta R^\text{DB}_t$, with $\eta \in \mathbb{R}^+$, also satisfies the Kolmogorov equation.
-Increasing $\eta$ introduces more stochasticity into the trajectory of the denoising process, while different designs of $R^{DB}_t$ encode different priors for preferred transitions between states.
-This mechanism can be interpreted as a correction mechanism, as it enables transitions back to states that would otherwise be disallowed according to the rate matrix formulation, as described in \Cref{app:understanding_sampling_dynamics_rstar}.
-The effect of $\eta$ across different datasets is illustrated in detail in \Cref{fig:influence_eta}, \Cref{app:sample_optimization_pipeline}.
-To further improve the sampling performance of DeFoG, we also investigate the different formulations of $R^\text{DB}$ under the detailed balance condition.
-Additional details and discussions are provided in \Cref{app:detailed_balance}. \looseness=-1
+\paragraph{Stochasticity} Orthogonal to target guidance, there also exists unexplored potential in the design space of conditional rate matrices that preserve the Kolmogorov equation as the standard formulation of $R^*_t{(z_t, z_{t+\mathrm{d}t}|z_1)}$ does not fully capture this space.
+As demonstrated by \citet{campbell2024generative}, for any rate matrix $R^\text{DB}_t$ satisfying the detailed balance condition $p_{t|1}(z_t|z_1) R^\text{DB}_t (z_{t}, z_{t+\text{d}t}|z_1) = p_{t|1}(z_{t+\text{d}t}|z_1) R^\text{DB}_t (z_{t+\text{d}t}, z_t|z_1)$, the modified rate matrix $R^\eta_t = R^*_t + \eta R^\text{DB}_t$, with $\eta \in \mathbb{R}^+$, is also valid.
+Intuitively, increasing $\eta$ facilitates more transitions to other states while reducing the likelihood of remaining in the same state, thereby increasing stochasticity in the trajectory of the denoising process.
+This approach can be interpreted as a correction mechanism, as it draws transitions back to states that would otherwise be forbidden according to the rate matrix formulation, as described in \Cref{app:understanding_sampling_dynamics_rstar}.
+Additionally, different designs of $R^\text{DB}_t$ encode different priors for preferred transitions between states, which we investigate in detail in \Cref{app:detailed_balance}.

-\paragraph{Exact Expectation for Rate Matrix Computation} The execution of line 8 in \Cref{alg:sampling} requires computing $\mathbb{E}_{p_{1|t}^{\theta,d} (z^d_1 | z^{1:D}_t)} \left[ R^d_t(z^d_t, z^d_{t + \Delta t} | z^d_1) \right]$.
-In practice, \citet{campbell2024generative} sample $z^d_1 \sim p^{\theta,d}_{1|t} (z^d_1 | z^{1:D}_t)$ to directly approximate the expectation with $R^d_t(z^d_t, z^d_{t + \Delta t} | z^d_1)$.
-Although this procedure converges in expectation to the intended value, it introduces more stochasticity into the denoising trajectory compared to computing the exact expectation.
-Given that the cardinalities of each dimension are relatively small ($X$ and $E$), we explore the exact computation of the expectation.
-This approach is especially useful in settings where precision is prioritized over diversity, ensuring high confidence in the validity of generated samples, even at the expense of reduced variability. \looseness=-1